Cheap International Flights from India in October — Best Destinations, Fares, Booking Tips

 What’s the worst week to book October international travel?

 Oct 22-27 — the steepest Diwali-approach surge.
-HappyFares data shows median international fares climb 38-52% above Oct 1-10 levels in this week on Southeast Asia routes.
+International fares on Southeast Asia routes tend to climb well above early-October levels in this week.
 If you must travel then, push departure to Oct 30-Nov 2 to catch the post-Diwali demand collapse and save 20-28%.

 Do I need a visa for October Southeast Asia trips?